gabriel/yajl-objc/README.md

 ## Usage

-To parse JSON from an NSString or NSData:
+To parse JSON from an NSData (or NSString):

 	#import "NSObject+YAJL.h"